crispruby/Barrels/README.md

 - Control a mechanic girl avatar.
 - Avoid rolling barrels that roll down the long warehouse.
 - Collect first aid jars to restore health and earn points.
-- Survive until the game ends and track points and health.
+- Survive until the game ends and track points and health and lives.

 ## Features ✨